javieraespinosa/dxlab-smart-cities/README.md

 $ docker pull jaeo/dxlab-smart-cities rabbitmq:3-management
 `

-You can verify the existence of the images by executing:
+You can verify the existence of the images in your machine by executing:

 `$ docker images`